 Pavé

 Pavé is one of those modern and hip spaces where breakfast is reimagined.
 Gourmet breakfast, actually, is what set them apart from other spots in Milan.
 Here, you don’t rush after gulping down your shot of espresso.
-At Pavé, the first meal of the day is meant to be enjoyed amidst vintage decor and with a view of the open kitchen.
+At Pavé, the first meal of the day is meant to be enjoyed amidst vintage decor, with a view of the open kitchen.

 Pavé made it to my top three favorite bakeries around the world, along with Dominique Ansel’s Bakery in NYC and Tatte in Boston.
 You absolutely, no questions asked, have to make it here for breakfast in Milan!